FileCloud on AWS - User Deployment Guide

 Health Checkup

 AWS offers excellent system, instance status checks and CloudWatch monitoring.
-Pay attention on CPU utilization, Network In/Out and Network Packet In/Out of your EC2 instance.
+Pay attention to the CPU utilization, Network In/Out and Network Packet In/Out of your EC2 instance.
 Using CloudWatch monitoring scripts, you can also monitor memory, swap, and disk space utilization of your EC2 instance.

 Apart from the standard AWS monitoring metrics, FileCloud also offers system alerts.
 FileCloud Alerts are available in FileCloud's Admin portal.

-This page tracks all unhandled exceptions, system error messages generated in the FileCloud server.
-The number of alerts are shown in the Dashboard and the Alerts page will show detailed information about the various errors encountered.
+This page tracks all unhandled exceptions and system error messages generated in the FileCloud server.
+The number of alerts are shown in the Dashboard and the Alerts page shows detailed information about the various errors encountered.

 Depending on the error, you might need to take steps to correct the problem.
 For example, if alerts indicate that system is frequently running out of memory, then system memory may need to be increased.